smartdevicelink/protocol_spec/README.md

 </table>

 ### 3.3 Registration
+>Required: All Protocol Versions

 Each application registers for continued communication with the head unit by sending a RegisterAppInterface Request RPC to the head unit via the RPC Service.
 Additional services can only be started after a successful RegisterAppInterface Response RPC has been sent from the head unit to the application.

+### 3.4 Heartbeat
+>Required: Protocol Versions 3 and higher

+After an application registers successfully

 ## 4. Services
 Messages sent have a priority based on their Service Type.
 Lower values for service type have higher delivery priority.
 A message's payload's format is based on the different service types defined below.

 ### 4.1 RPC Service
+>Required: All Protocol Versions

 The RPC service is used to send requests, responses, and notifications between an application and a head unit.
 Valid messages are defined in the [RPC Specification](https://github.com/smartdevicelink/sdl_core/blob/develop/src/components/interfaces/MOBILE_API.xml).

 The payload of a message sent via the RPC service, which directly follows the Frame Header in the packet, consists of a Binary Header, and JSON data representing the RPC.